 Free Finger Saver

-I build a lot of small projects, including wren and bluebird houses, and I use lots of small nails—so small that at times I can’t grip them to start the nail.
-My solution: a plastic lid from a small peanut can.
+When using small nails, it’s hard to get a good grip on them.
+Here’s a solution: use a plastic lid from a small peanut can.
 Just trim the lid back and drill a small hole near the end.
-Then cut a slit leading away from the hole so when you pull the lid back it releases from the nail. — Miles Stromback
+Then cut a slit leading away from the hole so that when you pull the lid back it releases from the nail.

 Homemade Hammer Mallet